Submissions

 Authors can use artificial intelligence (AI) tools, such as language models and data analysis software, to prepare their manuscripts.
 However, the following conditions must be met:

-AI tools may assist in writing, editing, or summarizing content but should not be listed as authors.
+AI tools may assist in writing, editing, or summarizing content, but should not be listed as authors.
 Authors must take full responsibility for the manuscript's accuracy, originality, and ethical integrity.

 Any AI-generated text, figures, tables, or data analysis must be explicitly disclosed in the Methods or Acknowledgments section.
 The extent of AI involvement should be clearly stated.